Wesley Bell: 2024

 In 2023, Bell announced a challenge to Josh Hawley for the U.S. Senate, in which he polled higher than fellow Democratic candidate Lucas Kunce.
 In late October 2023, he dropped out from the Senate race to challenge fellow Democrat Cori Bush for Missouri's 1st congressional district seat.
 Leaked audio confirmed that Bell previously told Bush he would not run against her.
 Bell told Bush, "I'm telling you on my word I am not running against you."

-Politico reported that the pro-Israel lobbying group AIPAC earmarked over $800,000 for Bell's campaign as of April 30, 2024.
+Bell's support from AIPAC and DMFI were prominent in the 2024 election campaign.

+The American Israel Public Affairs Committee (AIPAC), a pro-Israel lobbying group, spent $8.5 million on Bell's campaign.
 Campaign ads were funded by AIPAC's spending arm, United Democracy Project.
 By May 2024, Bell had raised more than $65,000 from donors who also gave to one of Missouri’s two Republican senators, Hawley and Eric Schmitt, in their most recent campaigns, and Missouri Secretary of State Jay Ashcroft, the leading Republican candidate for governor.
 Bell also received additional support and campaign financing from conservatives and Republicans.
 In addition, the Democratic Majority for Israel spent large amounts of money to support his campaign and defeat Bush.

 On July 25, 2024, the St. Louis Post-Dispatch, which had previously been critical of Bell, endorsed him.
 Bell defeated Bush in the primary and ultimately won the general election.

+2026

+Bell is running for re-election in 2026.
+He won the Democratic primary on August 4, 2026 in a rematch against Cori Bush, winning with 59% of the vote, a greater margin of victory than 2024.
+Bell's campaign outspent Bush by a 27-to-1 ratio, and AIPAC spent $3.1 million to support him.
+Bell was also backed by House Democratic party leadership and the Congressional Black Caucus.
+He will face Republican nominee Paul Berry and Libertarian nominee Tom Schmitz in the general election.